dbernheisel/phantom_mcp/README.md

 Now the fun begins: it's time to define your MCP router that catalogs all your tools, prompts, and resources.
 When you're creating your MCP server, make sure you test it with the [MCP Inspector](https://modelcontextprotocol.io/docs/tools/inspector).

+For local testing, you can use [`mcp-remote`](https://github.com/geelen/mcp-remote) to proxy local-only clients to your Phantom-powered MCP server, either while it's hosted locally or remotely.
+Don't use `mcp-proxy` since it's designed for older SSE-based MCP servers (Phantom is using the newer Streamable HTTP behavior).

 We'll go through each one and show how to respond synchronously or asynchronously.